barryclark/jekyll-now/_posts/2022-10-04-illustrated-stable-diffusion.md

 ## What is Diffusion Anyway?

 Diffusion is the process that takes place inside the pink "image information creator" component.
-Having the token embeddings that represent the input text, and a random starting *image information tensor* (these are also called *latents*), the process produces an information tensor that the image decoder uses to paint the final image.
+Having the token embeddings that represent the input text, and a random starting *image information array* (these are also called *latents*), the process produces an information array that the image decoder uses to paint the final image.

 <div class="img-div-any-width" markdown="0">
   <img src="/images/stable-diffusion/stable-diffusion-diffusion-process.png" />